-Initially we were looking at a handheld 'telescope' style refractometer, but our research suggested that these were wildly inaccurate and unreliable - to the point that correction charts need to be calculated and maintained in order to get any sort of accuracy when using them.
+Initially we were looking at a handheld 'telescope' style refractometer, but our research suggested that these were inaccurate and unreliable, to the point that correction charts need to be calculated and maintained in order to get any sort of accuracy when using them.
 Check out this video from Flora Brewing on YouTube to see what is involved in doing this.
 Needless to say, this is not something we were willing to do - we're looking for ways to make our brewing days and processes easier and more straightforward, not more complex and convoluted so we started looking at options for digital refractometers.

 As you'd expect, digital refractometers are a significant price jump from the previously mentioned handheld refractometers.
 After some research though we discovered that some digital refractometers can be found on AliExpress at a price point somewhere between the handheld ones and the digital ones available from other online stores.

 The one we found looks just like this one from Fruugo which at the time of writing this article, was on sale for $289.
 We were able to purchase one from the "Soonda Goodfaith Store" on AliExpress for around AU$118 including delivery.
-If you're in the market for one, make sure you get one that reads Brix of Specific Gravity as these are the scales generally used for brewing.
+If you're in the market for one, make sure you get one that reads Brix or Specific Gravity as these are the scales generally used for brewing.

 No doubt if we post a link directly to the item on the AliExpress website, the link will eventually break, so here's a screenshot of the actual advertisement for the one we purchased.